OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 ====Installation & Removal====
 Installation:
 1) Use a mod management tool to install this mod using the provided BAIN installer.
 Or just install it manually, if that's your thing.
-2) Enable the .esp files for the framework and spell packs.
+2) Enable the .esp file for Resource pack if using any of the spell packs.
-2) Use a list merging tool such as Wrye Mash to merge levelled lists.

-NOTE: Creating new magic effects requires creating entries in a MWSE table.
-These entries are permanent.

 Removal:
+1) Delete any spells added by this mod from the player.
+This can be done by clicking the spell in the spell menu and pressing [Delete] on the keyboard.
 1) Uninstall this framework and any Spell Packs using your mod management tool.
-2) Reinstall MWSE to reset your magic effects table.
-This is only needed if you are using another mod that claims the same spell effect IDs as this one.

 ====Credits====
 OperatorJack: scripting
 RedFurryDemon: graphics

 - NullCascade, Greatness7 and Merlord - on-going help and development of MWSE.
+- Merlord - Providing the code used to distribute items to merchants without requiring ESPs or cell edits.
 - Reizeron/R-Zero - blank magic effct icon, a particular expression used in an illustration, some troubleshooting
 - coupleoflooks - header image
 - Pixel Sagas - font based on Skyrim mage script